DevHackz/android-ssl-pinning-bypass/README.md

 - **Frida Not Hooking**: Ensure Frida server is running correctly on your Android device and that your device is properly connected to your computer.
 - **Xposed Module Not Working**: Verify that the module is compatible with the version of Android and Xposed you are using.

-Here’s a GitHub `README.md` page specifically for bypassing SSL pinning in Android applications using the Objection tool:

 ---

 # Android SSL Pinning Bypass Using Objection